Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Cameras should cover main entrances, stairwells, and first-floor windows, as well as the paths leading up to them.
 Parking lots and garages are very risky areas and should be monitored at all times.

-Be sure to pay attention to the field of view to eliminate blind spots that could reduce the effectiveness of your system.
+As for the number of cameras needed, place each camera to cover as much area as possible without overlapping another camera’s feed.
+Pay attention to the field of view to eliminate blind spots that could reduce the effectiveness of your system.

 System Specification and Set-Up